caplin/caplin-platform-diagnostics/README.md

 ## caplin-process-diagnostics.sh

-Collates diagnostics for a running Caplin component, without terminating the component process.
+This script collates diagnostics for a running Caplin component, without terminating the component process.

 The diagnostics collated include a core dump, thread backtraces, and JVM stack trace (if the component has a JVM).
 For the full list of information collated, see [Information collated](#information-collated-1), below.